The Drifter (1988 film): Plot

-As her cat Steve.
-Not knowing about Julia’s affair the night before, she showers and they have sex.
+as her cat Steve.
+Arthur, not knowing about Julia’s affair the night before, waits while she showers and they then have sex.
 While making love, the phone rings.
 They ignore it but Julia is uneasy.

-The next day at work, Julia’s good friend Matty drops by and go out to lunch on her lunch break.
+The next day at her work, Julia’s good friend Matty (Anna Garduno) drops by and they go out to lunch on her lunch break.
 Matty tells Julia she is pregnant by her boyfriend and they are planning a wedding.
 The two celebrate.

 Later that night Julia returns home from work and gets a mysterious call which turns out to be Trey.
-He wants to see her and Julia declines and he tells her “I can wait” before they hang up.
+He wants to see her and Julia declines but he tells her “I can wait” before they hang up.

-Next day at Julia gets a call from Trey and he still wants to meet her.
-Julia leaves work to meet him at the Oki Dog again and tells him to leave her alone and stop calling as she just wanted a one night stand with him.
+Next day at work Julia gets a call from Trey and he still wants to meet her.
+Julia goes to meet him at the Oki Dog again and tells him to leave her alone moving forward and to stop calling as she just wanted a one night stand with him.
 They part, and as Julia leaves she notices a mysterious man in a car watching her.

-Julia is guilt-ridden over the affair, confessing what happened to her friend Matty (Anna Garduno).
+Julia is guilt-ridden over the affair, confessing what happened to Matty.
 Matty asks what Trey is like, Julia says he is different.
-Julia reveals to Matty he could be dangerous.
+Julia also reveals to Matty he could be dangerous.

-Eventually, Trey meets Julia in her office and in front of all her coworkers he asks for her to be with him, in another attempt to win her back which unnerves her, he leaves and Julia gets so nervous she goes to throw up.
+Eventually, Trey meets Julia again, this time in her office, in front of all her coworkers.
+He again asks for her to be with him, in another attempt to win her back which unnerves her.
+He leaves and Julia gets so nervous she goes to throw up.